krzysztofzablocki/Sourcery/guides/Codable.md

 Template will generate implementation of  `init(from:)`.
 You can define additional methods and properties on your type to be used to decode it.

   - method to get decoding container.
-This is usefull if your type needs to be decoded from a nested key(s):
+This is useful if your type needs to be decoded from a nested key(s):

 ```swift
 struct MyStruct: AutoDecodable {